ba-lab/COVID-19/Full-Pipeline.md

 ```

 ### Step8.
 Evaluate predicted structures using TM-score and RMSD (if native is present)
-* Submit the native structure and the models with minimum score (in the scores.sfc file) to https://zhanglab.ccmb.med.umich.edu/TM-align/.
+* Submit the native structure and the models with minimum score (in the `scores.fsc` file) to https://zhanglab.ccmb.med.umich.edu/TM-align/.
 * In this case:
   * TM-score of best model without CST ~ 0.38
   * TM-score of best model with CST ~ 0.6